Home ➥ Services

 Mental Health Services

-Psychiatric Nurse/Medication Management Services treatment begins with a psychiatric evaluation.
+Medication Management Services treatment begins with a psychiatric evaluation by CSI's Psychiatric Nurse Practitioner.
 This evaluation is the starting point to develop a treatment plan, which may involve medication management, health education and supportive and problem-focused psychotherapy, as needed.

-CSI and the Women’s Center for Advancement’s (WCA) collaborative Family Empowerment Program** is designed to aid parents/caregivers and their children (ages 4 - 13) who are survivors of domestic violence in the Omaha-metro.
+The Family Empowerment Program** is a collaborative program between CSI and the Women’s Center for Advancement’s (WCA) designed to aid parents/caregivers and their children who are survivors of domestic violence in the Omaha-metro.

 KidSquad* is a mental health and early childhood consultation service created specifically to address the emotional and behavioral health needs of young children and the environmental needs of childcare facilities in the Omaha area.
 CSI coordinates these services in collaboration with four other Omaha child-serving agencies.